Manage report acceleration

 Splunk Enterprise will give report acceleration summaries multiple timespans if necessary to make them as searchable as possible.
 For example, a summary with a summary range of 3 months can have timespans of 1mon and 1d.
 In addition, Splunk Enterprise may assign extra timespans when the summary spans more than one index bucket and the buckets cover very different amounts of time.
 For example, if a summary spans two buckets, and the first bucket spans two months and the next bucket spans 40 minutes, the summary will have chunks with 1d and 1m timespans.

 You can manually set summary timespans (but we don't recommend it)

 As we mentioned before, Splunk Enterprise determines timespans for summaries automatically, but you can adjust them manually at the report level in

 savedsearches.conf (look for the

 auto_summarize.timespan parameter).
 If you do set your summary timespans manually, keep in mind that very small timespans can result in extremely slow summary creation times, especially if the summary range is long.
-On the other hand, large timespans can result in quick-building summaries that cannot not be used by searches with short time ranges.
-In almost all cases, for optimal performance and usability it's best to let Splunk determine summary timespans.
+On the other hand, large timespans can result in quick-building summaries that cannot not be used by reports with short time ranges.
+In almost all cases, for optimal performance and usability it's best to let Splunk Enterprise determine summary timespans.